etiennebr/rstdocs/Applications/Feature Extraction/VectorDataDSValidation.rst

 Detailed description
 --------------------

-This application validates or unvalidate the studied samples using the DempsterShafer theory.
+This application validates or unvalidate the studied samples using the Dempster-Shafer theory.

 Parameters
 ----------